2022 Recital Handbook

 *Distribution – Costumes will be distributed when all outstanding balances for the season (including tuition) are paid in full.
 Deadline for all balances due is April 1st.
 Class photos will be announced at a later date.
 To ensure that there are no costume problems, students should not wear their costumes, accessories, or tights prior to the photo session, dress rehearsal, or performance.

 *Withdrawal – No refunds will be made if a parent or guardian withdraws a child from the school after costumes have been ordered and prior to the recital.
 Parents or guardians may pick up purchased costumes at the school at the time of general costume distribution.

 *Costume Expense – The estimated cost of costumes is $50.00 for child and $65.00 for adult sizes.
 Any special orders, including extra-large sizes, may require an additional charge (determined by the costume company).
 Additional charges are the sole responsibility of the parent or guardian.
 Accessories, such as headpieces or gloves may sometimes be included in the cost of the costume.
 Tights and shoes are not included.

 *Costume Care – We recommend that your child’s name be placed in all costumes, shoes, accessories, and tights.
 Place costumes in a garment bag with your child’s name on the bag and on each item.
 Hats should be stored in a hatbox or similar container to prevent damage.
-All costumes can be steamed (to remove wrinkles) at Mainland prior to pictures and/or the dress rehearsal.
+All costumes will be steamed (to remove wrinkles) prior to pictures and/or the dress rehearsal.
 Please do not wash the costumes in your washing machine; dry clean them only (after the recital).

 Pre-Planning: The recital isn’t a one-day activity.
 Gather all costumes, accessories, shoes, and makeup several days in advance so you’ll know if something is missing or isn’t right.
-Bring at least one extra pair of tights of each color.
+Bring at least one extra pair of tights.
 Also bring extra hair gel, hair nets, bobby pins, and hairspray.
 Other handy extras include:

 *Baby wipes/Shout wipes (to fix makeup mistakes or wash hands)